loicginoux/loicginoux/src/content/blog/joining-the-greaaat-network.md

 ---
-layout: ../../layouts/BlogLayout.astro
-title: "Joining the greaaat network"
+title: Joining the greaaat network
-date: 2014-02-26
+pubDate: 2014-02-26
-description: 'test test'
+snippet: A quick note to say that I joined a network of french freelancers Greaaat
-tags: ["freelancing"]
+tags:
+  - freelancing
 published: true
-frontpage: true
-lang: "en"
+category: News
 ---
 A quick note to say that I joined a network of french freelancers called [greaaat](http://www.greaaat.com), and you know what?
 It looks.... promising!

 That was exactly the kind of network I was looking for.
 I think that's a really good idea.
 As a freelancer you are usually by yourself when you are looking for answers or guidance, and usually Google is your best friend in this case (quit sad isn't it?).